 - S&R are price points on the chart

-- Support is a price point below the current market price that indicate buying interest
+- Support is a price point below the current market price that indicate buying interest.

-- Resistance is a price point above the current market price that indicate selling interest
+- Resistance is a price point above the current market price that indicate selling interest.

-- To identify S&R, place a horizontal line in such a way that it connects at least 3 price action zones, well spaced in time.
+- To identify S&R, place a horizontal line in such a way that it connects at least 3 price action zones, well-spaced in time.
 The more number of price action zones (well spaced in time) the horizontal line connects, the stronger is S&R

 - S&R can be used to identify targets for the trade.
-For a long trade, look for the immediate resistance level as target.
-For a short trade, look for the immediate support level as target.
+For a long trade, look for the immediate resistance level as the target.
+For a short trade, look for the immediate support level as the target.

 - Lastly, comply with the checklist for optimal trading results